wassafr/Candidate-Android/README.md

 - Choose the architecture model you need, imagine that more stories have to come.
 - Feel free to use any external library you need.
 - Add tests if you estimate them required.
+- You can add comments in code if you need to.
+Add TODOs or explanations on specifis part of your code.
 - Fork this repository and send us your work through a pull request ([Creating a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)).
 - Be creative, have fun !